infi/get-the-flag/readme.md

 You are a player that can freely move in 2D space.
 The objective is to touch a certain random point (the "flag"), after which your movement speed gets faster, your score is incremented, and the flag gets randomly relocated.

 Use WASD or the arrow keys to move.

+## Upcoming

+ - Mobile controls
+ - Confetti effect when a flag gets captured

 ## Live